Find Affordable College Courses

 Concentrations Within Foreign Languages & Linguistics

-If you plan to be a foreign languages and linguistics major, you may want to focus your studies on one of the following concentrations.
+Foreign Languages & Linguistics majors may want to concentrate their studies in one of these areas.
 The table shows all degrees awarded in this field awarded for all degree levels at Stony Brook University.
 A concentration may not be available for your level.

 Concentration Annual Degrees Awarded